antonyvol/img2ascii/README.md

 # img2ascii
 A script to make ASCII-art from images.
 ### Installation and requirements
 Python 3.* is required.
-All dependencies can be fetched by pip via requirements.txt
+All dependencies can be fetched by pip from requirements.txt
 ```
 pip install -r requirements.txt
 ```